-We then visit the nearby Benedictine Monastery of Tibães.
+Next, we drive to Braga and the Benedictine Monastery of Tibães.
 Built on the site of a former Roman villa, the Monastery of Tibães later became the mother house of the Order of Saint Benedict for Portugal and the colony of Brazil.
 During the 17th and 18th centuries, the Monastery was a site of considerable artistic activity and had an enormous influence in the Baroque and Rococo art of Northern Portugal and overseas colonies.
 We shall also enjoy a group lunch at the Hospedaria Convento de Tibaes, located within the monastery grounds.